bgoonz/gists-revamp/by-extension/markdown/npm-packages.md

 68.[Helmet](https://www.npmjs.com/package/helmet)

 Helps you secure your apps by setting various HTTP headers.
-It’s Connect-style middleware, which is compatible with frameworks like Express.
+It's Connect-style middleware, which is compatible with frameworks like Express.

 69.[PDFKit](https://www.npmjs.com/package/pdfkit)